phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 rustup target add thumbv7em-none-eabihf
 ```

-This downloads a copy of the standard (and core) library for the system.
-Now we can build our freestanding executable for this target:
+This downloads a pre-compiled copy of the `core` library for the target.
+Afterwards we can build our freestanding executable for the target:

 ```
 cargo build --target thumbv7em-none-eabihf